benhur07b/benhur07b.github.io/_posts/2019-02-08-mapping-icebergs-in-qgis.md

 The background color of the map canvas should change to dark gray.
 <div class="col-lg-12 img-container"><img class="img-fluid post-img img-shadow" src="{{ site.baseurl }}/assets/img/posts/2019-02-08-mapping-icebergs-in-qgis/canvas-bg-3.png"></div>

-## Use a South Pole Orthographic Projection CRS
+## Use a south pole orthographic projection CRS
 The next step is to choose a projection that will focus on the Antartic and highlight the icebergs.
 For this, I decided to use a South Pole Orthographic Projection.
 Since I couldn't find one in QGIS, I simply created a custom CRS with the following projection definition:

 >